 As usual, we are beating the drum about pH soil testing.
 Start out right, rather than find out after plants seem to fail that your pH was off.
-We test for free so bring in a tablespoon or more of your soil and we can let you know what you’re working with
+We provide this test for free.
+Just bring in a tablespoon or more of your soil and we can let you know what you’re working with

 Watering.
-So far we’ve had a bit of a break when it comes to watering with all the rain.
-The weather can always change so watch for drier days and adjust your watering schedule accordingly.
+While the rain may be here now, continue to watch for drier days and adjust your watering schedule accordingly.
 New plants rely on deep watering so their roots can grow downward into the soil, where they will be more likely to eventually find water on their own.
 Don’t we all sometimes think any water is better than no water?
 Sprinkling a little water on plants often encourages roots to stay at the surface where they shouldn’t be for the long haul.
 So, deep watering less often is key to establishing new plants.

 Soaker hoses save you money on water and save plants from the threat of disease.
 Water soaking directly into the ground to the roots of plants keeps water off areas that don’t need it.